-All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing using the schools agreed processes.
+All concerns, discussions and decisions made and the reasons for those decisions should be recorded in writing using the school/colleges agreed processes.
 If in doubt about recording requirements staff should discuss with the designated safeguarding lead or their deputy.